wragge/dfat-documents-web/_volumes/volume-20-australia-and-the-indonesian-incorporation-of-portuguese-timor-1974-1976/127-letter-from-woolcott-to-willesee.md

 ---
+doc_date: '1975-04-17'
+doc_num: 127
+doc_order: 127
+naa_refs:
+- naa_barcode: 4151647
+  naa_control_symbol: '10'
+  naa_series: A11443
+  reference: '[On file NAA: All443 [10]'
+- naa_barcode: 1505914
+  naa_control_symbol: 3038/10/1/2 PART 2
+  naa_series: A1838
+  reference: '[NAA: Al838, 3038/10/1/2, ii]'
-title: "127 Letter from Woolcott to Willesee"
+title: Letter from Woolcott to Willesee
-volume: "Volume 20: Australia and the Indonesian Incorporation of Portuguese Timor, 1974-1976"
+vol_full_title: 'Volume 20: Australia and the Indonesian Incorporation of Portuguese Timor, 1974–1976'
-doc_id: 7966
 vol_id: 20
+vol_title: 'Volume 20: Australia and the Indonesian Incorporation of Portuguese Timor, 1974-1976'
 ---

-# 127 Letter from Woolcott to Willesee

-Jakarta, 17 April l975
+Jakarta, 17 April 1975

 SECRET PERSONAL

-I am attaching for your information a paper which I prepared for the Prime Minister personally on the eve of his recent meeting in Townsville with President Soeharto.1 I had hoped to see you in Canberra to discuss the talks with you on my way to Townsville but you were out of the country at the time.
+I am attaching for your information a paper which I prepared for the Prime Minister personally on the eve of his recent meeting in Townsville with President Soeharto.[1](#f1) I had hoped to see you in Canberra to discuss the talks with you on my way to Townsville but you were out of the country at the time.

 I hope that there is nothing in the paper with which you would disagree.